-A review of Urban Forestry’ potential for a healthier and more sustainable future
+A review of urban forestry’s potential for a healthier and more sustainable future

-Urbanisation is a global trend: according to the United Nations (UN) Department of Economic and Social Affairs, today 74.5% of the world’s population lives in urban areas and this number is expected to increase to 83.7% by 2050.
-Increasing urbanisation and concentration of the population in cities bring several environmental and health challenges.
+Urbanisation is a global trend: according to the United Nations Department of Economic and Social Affairs (UN DESA), today 55.5% of the world’s population lives in urban areas and this number is expected to increase to 68% by 2050.
+Increasing urbanisation and concentration of the population in cities brings several environmental and health challenges.
 Indeed, these developments have negative impacts on the quality of life, biodiversity, and resilience in cities, as well as on the health and well-being of their citizens and on the environment as a whole.

 Title: Blueprint for Innovation in Urban Forestry